jrellegood/Anniversary2025/instructions.md

 - A player can only have one Legacy Card per Mastered style in their deck

 #### 3. Champion's Burden
-- After winning 3 consecutive matches, the Champion faces increasingly difficult environmental effects
+- After winning 3 consecutive matches, the Champion faces challenges such as:
-- The Champion rolls with disadvantage when determining Environment changes
+  - Starting with -2 health in subsequent matches
+  - Drawing one fewer card in their starting hand
+  - The challenger may view one card in the Champion's hand at the start of the match
 - "The weight of the crown brings new challenges..."

 #### 4. Bloodline Record